VoiceOfDarkness/holbertonschool-shell/basics/README.md

 To use any of the scripts, simply navigate to the respective directory and run the script as described in its README.

-Feel free to explore and use these scripts to simplify common tasks in your Linux shell!
+Feel free to explore and use these scripts to simplify common tasks in your Linux shell.